maietent/prolib-1.5/README.md

 ---

 ## Features
-- Achievement system (commented out — unfinished; causes deathmatch server crash)
+- Achievement system commented out; unfinished and causes a deathmatch server crash)
 - Quest fixes from Jetman
 - 'ZPackedBasicInfo' converted from 'int' to 'float' for character position
 - Ammo bar works correctly